-Student Spouse: A spouse of a full-time resident student (9 or more hours per full-time semester) or a full-time extension student may apply for a 50% scholarship (up to 6 hours per semester).
+Student Spouse: A spouse of a full-time student (9 or more credit hours per full-time semester) may apply for a 50% scholarship (up to 6 credit hours per semester).
 The scholarship will be applied to the spouse enrolled in the lesser number of classes.

-College Seniors: College seniors may apply for a 100% tuition scholarship toward their first resident or extension course taken at the Seminary, and a 25% scholarship on each subsequent course (up to 9 hours) while concurrently enrolled in their undergraduate college.
+College Seniors: College seniors in the final semester of their undergraduate degree may apply for a 100% tuition scholarship toward their first resident or extension course taken at the Seminary, and a 25% scholarship on each subsequent course (up to 9 credit hours) while concurrently enrolled.
+(Total credit hours enrolled at both institutions cannot exceed 16 credit hours.)
+This scholarship covers tuition only.
+The student is responsible for fees.